nanbhas/NotionToTwitter/README.md

 +-- STDOUTlog_examples.txt
 ```

 Additional directory to store images.
-Make sure to sync it to a cloud service of your choice ( I use Google Drive).
-You should also add this path to the Notion DB in the `Image Path Prefix` column
+Make sure to sync it to a cloud service of your choice if you plan to run this codebase on a server (I use Google Drive).
+You should also add this path to the Notion DB in the `Image Path Prefix` column.
 ```
-GoogleDrive/images/
+path to google drive/My Drive/Notion/TwitterImages
 ```

 ---